-As Hurricane Irma approaches the U.S. coast, I have compiled some hurricane prep tips.
+As a hurricane approaches the U.S. coast, I have compiled some hurricane prep tips.
 There are lots of things you can do around your home now to save some time.
-You don’t want to forget something if Hurricane Irma continues to come our way at the end of the week!
+You don’t want to forget something as you prep for a hurricane!
 No list is perfect because we all have our own unique circumstances.
 Hopefully, this list will help get you moving in the right direction.
 Enjoy Cathy’s Tuesday Tip! ~Cathy

 The Federal Emergency Management Agency (FEMA) has comprehensive information on hurricane preparedness at home and in your community at Ready.gov/hurricanes.